Ifas process: A truly Hybrid process bringing benefits of both suspended and attached growth process together

 Though originally developed for the upgradation of existing activated sludge plants, the hybrid process configuration can be applied for the new plants as well.

-How IFAS Process works?
+How IFAS Technology works?

-As the title suggests IFAS process is nothing but an activated sludge process with attached growth media added to the aeration basin.
+As the title suggests IFAS technology is nothing but an activated sludge process with attached growth media added to the aeration basin.
 Thus, in IFAS process, MLSS is kept in the aeration tank just like conventional activated sludge process and attached growth media is added to it.
 This addition of attached growth media in different forms enhance the efficiency of the aeration tank by providing additional biomass in the aeration tank.

-Advantages of IFAS Process:
+Advantages of IFAS Technology:

 Due to a combination of both attached growth as well as suspended growth based activated sludge process, IFAS process provides distinct advantages compared to stand alone attached growth or activated sludge process alone.